paasmaker/paasmaker/documentation/source/developer-router.rst

     * 100/101.../599: the individual response codes are counted as well, but may or may not be set.
 You can test for these if you're interested.
 These are not currently exposed via the API or tools.

+    The "vt" in the key stands for "version type" - that is, an ID that matches objects in the ``ApplicationInstanceType`` table.

 history:<application version type id>:<unix hour timestamp>:<metric> (HASH)
     These keys store historical values for a metric, in hourly buckets, down